QinghuaZhao/QinghuaZhao.github.io/_pages/about.md

 ---
 permalink: /
-title: "Pattern Recognition and NeuroImage Analysis Laboratory"
-excerpt: "Pattern Recognition and NeuroImage Analysis Laboratory"
+title: "About  PRNA Lab"
+excerpt: "About  PRNA Lab"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-About  PRNA Lab

 Welcome to the Pattern Recognition and NeuroImage Analysis（PRNA）Lab at the Nanjing University of finance and Economics.